amrutnrp/Odia_Keyboard_Layout__Disguiser/README.md

 # Odia_Keyboard_Layout
 New Layout and method of typing Odia characters (implemented in python)

 This is v5.0. the goal is to make it more friendly towards user.

-Install the following python libraries : pyperclip, pyexcel-ods
+I dumped all config to text so that, pyexcel-ods lib wont be required

+Install python, pyperclip

 You can type Odia Characters in regular Keyboard in very fast manner.
 Easy to switch from English to Odia Kayboard.